 The famous Quorn Hunt, founded in 1696, is arguably the oldest hunt in England.
 It takes its name from the Leicestershire village of Quorn where hounds were kenneled from 1753 until 1904.
 Hugo Meynell, known as the Father of Foxhunting, served as Master from that date until 1800.

 Meynell is credited with organizing foxhunting as we know it today.
 In his day, the Leicestershire country was open grassland.
-Meynell devised the system of planting small coverts within the pastureland in which foxes could lie.To read more, a subscription is needed: Click here to subscribe
+Meynell devised the system of planting small coverts within the pastureland in which foxes could lie.To read more, a subscription is required.
+Log in or click here to subscribe.